 Topsoil is the dirt found on the top of fill dirt, at a depth of anywhere from 4 to 12” from the surface.
 This moist soil is high in nutrient content and contains very little sediment if any.
 These nutrients can cause gas buildup and air pockets that eventually collapse, making it unsuitable for any kind of construction.

 Topsoil is better off being utilized for flower beds, gardens, and anywhere else you’d like to see vegetation have healthy and sustained growth.

 Need a Truckload of Dirt?
 Contact Dirt Connections Today!

 At Dirt Connections, we have all of the resources required to deliver affordable fill dirt anywhere around the Washington D.C. area, regardless of your project size.
-Give us a call, or contact us today to discuss your specific project needs, or to set up a free inspection for your free dirt delivery directly to your project site.
+Give us a call, or contact our fill dirt professionals today to discuss your specific project needs, or to set up a free inspection for your free dirt delivery directly to your project site.